V4Fire/Client/src/components/super/i-input/README.md

 #### value

 The original component value.
-It can be modified directly from a component.
+It can be modified directly from the component.

 #### default

-The default value of a component.
-It can be modified directly from a component.
+The component default value.
-This value will be used after invoking of `reset`.
+This value will be used after invoking of the `reset` method.

 ### Getters

 #### formValue

-A form value of the component.
+The component form value.
+The getter always returns a promise.

 By design, all `iInput` components have their "own" values and "form" values.
-The form value is based on the own component value, but they are equal in a simple case.
+The form value is based on the own component value, but in the simple case they are equal.
-The form associated with this component will use the form value, but not the original.
+The form associated with this component will use the value of the form, but not the original.

-This value is tested by parameters from `disallow`.
-If the value does not match allowing parameters, it will be skipped (the getter returns undefined).
-The value that passed the validation is converted via `formValueConverter` (if it's specified).

-The getter always returns a promise.
+When getting a form value, the functions passed to `disallow` are first applied to a component own value.
+If either of these functions returns true, then the form value will be undefined.
+Further, the functions passed to `formValueConverter` will be applied to the received value (if it is allowed) and the result will be returned.

 #### groupFormValue

 A list of form values.
-The values are taken from components with the same `name` prop and which are associated with the same form.
+The values are taken from components with the same `name` attribute that are associated with the same form.
 The getter always returns a promise.

 #### groupElements